TrulsJohan/illuseum/README.md

 ### Semester Project 1

-Semester Project 1, evolved around making a interactive website for a museum targeting children around primory and middle school.
-The projects objective was to reflect the skills and learnsett given during the frist semester at Noroff, as well as the student´s creativity, design prinicples, technical knowladge and project management and devolpment with HTML and CSS.
+Semester Project 1, evolved around making a responsive design website for a museum targeting children around primory and middle school.
+The projects objective was to reflect the skills and learnsett given to us during the frist semester at Noroff, as well as the student´s creativity, design prinicples, technical knowladge, project management and devolpment with HTML and CSS.

 ### Illuseum